 |John D. Mueller, Lehrman Institute Fellow in Economics at the Ethics and Public Policy Center (www.eppc.org); President, LBMC LLC (www.lbmcllc.com)|

-What I call “neoscholastic” economics differs from neoclassical economics chiefly in retaining Augustine and Aristotle\'s theory of gifts (and crimes) as well as exchanges.
+“Neoscholastic” economics differs from neoclassical economics chiefly in retaining Augustine and Aristotle's theory of gifts (and their opposite, crimes) as well as exchanges.
 This also makes the neoscholastic theory much more accurate.

 When these factors are taken into account, a legacy of totalitarian government is also highly significant in reducing the birth rate, by about 0.6 children per couple.